passthejoe/blogPoster/README.md

 #### News on June 15, 2020

 * I agree with [the movement that says](https://www.zdnet.com/article/github-to-replace-master-with-alternative-term-to-avoid-slavery-references/) the technology terms "master/slave" should go away, and the primary Git (and GitHub and Codeberg) repository in this project is now called `main`.
+I don't think the instructions out there at this point are specific enough to cover pushing to two remote repos, and as a result I had to use the `-f` switch to get things in sync with [the Codeberg version](https://codeberg.org/passthejoe/blogPoster).

 #### News on June 10, 2020